 How easy is it to cancel Beer52?

 Until now, I had been quite happy with how my Beer52 subscription had gone.
-It was all pretty easy and getting 8 beers for £5.95 was a bargain.
+It was all pretty easy and getting 8 beers at the discounted price was a bargain.
 But one of the main tests of a company is how they react when it comes to cancelling.

 The first signs were quite good.
 I just followed a link on the website which asked me why I wanted to cancel.
 I was offered a discount if I carried on subscribing, but I declined.
 Then, expecting a ‘your membership is cancelled’ confirmation, I was surprised (and annoyed) to see that the only way to cancel was by phone.